buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_6_Building_Arena_Page.md

 At this point, we have been introduced to pretty much everything we need to know to build our React app.
 Let's jump right into setting up our `Arena` Component:

-Just like with the `SelectCharacter` Component, let's create a new file in the `Components/Arena`  folder called `index.js`.
+Just like with the `SelectCharacter` Component, let's create a new file in the `Components/Arena`  folder called `index.jsx`.
 Again, you should already see an `Arena.css` file in this folder!
 Once you setup your base don't forget to get fancy with your styling 💅.

 ### ⚔️ Setting up the Arena

 Next, we are going to setup our `Arena` component.
-Make sure you're working out of `Arena/index.js`.
+Make sure you're working out of `Arena/index.jsx`.
 I'm going to add a lot more base code here as we are familiar with everything that is happening:

 ```javascript
 import React, { useEffect, useState } from 'react';